Brian Michael Smith

-Other appearances include NBC's Chicago P.D., HBO's Girls, and Showtime's thriller Homeland.
+Brian Michael Smith (born January 29, 1983) is an American actor and LGBTQ advocate.
+He is known for playing Paul Strickland in the Fox procedural drama series 9-1-1: Lone Star (2020–2025).

 Early life

 Smith was raised on the east side of Ann Arbor, Michigan by his mother, Ingrid Smith, an event planner and Ford Motor Company employee, with the support of a close-knit family.
 He and his mother spent his early years living with aunts, cousins, and a brother.
-Although assigned female at birth, he identified and was perceived as male throughout his childhood.
+Smith is a transgender man.
+Though assigned female at birth he identified and was perceived as male throughout his childhood.
 He challenged pressures to conform to his assigned gender role through performance and athletics.

 While attending Ann Arbor Pioneer High School, he played defensive end and fullback on the boys football team during the fall, and set records in shot put and pole vaulting on the girls track & field team in the spring.
-On September 17, 1999, during a game at Traverse City, Smith became the first assigned female at birth athlete to score a varsity touchdown in the State of Michigan.
+On September 17, 1999, during a game at Traverse City, Smith became the first person assigned female at birth to score a varsity touchdown in the State of Michigan.